kartikeyBishnoi/kartikeyBishnoi/README.md

 </p>

 <p align="center">
-  It interests me how intelligent systems learn, reason, and generalize, and I like turning that into useful AI software and research
+  Interested in how intelligent systems learn, reason, and generalize, and I like turning that into useful AI software and research
 </p>

 <p align="center">